hubertli1991/Picturegram/README.md

 ````
 When the store `__emitChange`, the follow button will invoke `FollowStore.fetchFollowStatus(userId, currentUserId)` which will return `_allFollowers[userId][currentUserId]`, and if the return value is anything other than undefined, then the button will know the current user is a follower of user and turn green.

 Note how, in `updateFollows` BOTH `_allFollowing[userId]` and `_allFollowers[currentUserId]` are updated.
 It is important to do so because it makes the `FollowStore` an accurate representation of the relationship between the current user and user. the current user is a follower of the user and the user is one of the people current user is following.
-This ensures that both the follow count and followers count get updated accurately on user pages when current user choses to follow or unfollow someone in the `Following` modals, even when the current user goes to his/her own page.
+This ensures that both the follow count and followers count get updated accurately on user pages when current user choses to follow or unfollow someone in the `Following` modals, even when the current user is on his/her own page.

 ### Search Bar

 The idea behind the search bar is every time a user types anything into the search bar, it should send up a get request to retrieve some usernames and hashtags which will eventually make it into a store and get rendered under the `SearchBar` as a `SearchBarIndexItem`.
 Whenever the current user types something into the search bar, `SearchBar` invokes `ClientActions.fetchUsersThatMatchSearch(searchValue)`.
 This will go into the back-end and pull down the first five users and first five hashtags where the username or hashtag has the `searchValue` inside.
-In total, this will bring down 10 objects (5 users and 5 hashtags) into the store.
+In total, this will bring down up to 10 objects (5 users and 5 hashtags) into the store.
 Once the store is updated, `SearchBar` will fetch the top seven matches.

-The way to pick and order the top seven is
+The way I pick and order the top seven is

 ```` javascript
 UserStore.topSeven = function() {